 - Egg: We have not tried this recipe with any egg alternatives but a flax egg should work.

 Keto Peanut Butter Cookies

 - Pre-heat oven to 350F.

 - Add all the ingredients to a medium-large mixing bowl.
-Stir with a spatula until fully incorporated.
+Stir with a spatula until fully and mixed through.
 The batter will be runny at first and get harder as it is mixed.

 - Scoop out dough using a cookie scoop and shape it into a ball.
 Place on a baking sheet and flatten with a fork.
 Drizzle with salt if desired.

 - Bake 12 minutes.
 Cool for 10 minutes before serving.